nchoksi/CS454-SearchEngine/README.md

 ###Project 3 :[Indexing] (https://github.com/nchoksi/CS454-SearchEngine/tree/master/index)
 * Use Extracted File OR can Extract Data from locally Stored web pages(Folders with in folders)
+* Removes the Stop words like and,a,an etc etc stored in Stop_Words_List.doc
 * Calculate the FREQUENCY(do indexing of the document) of the words in a document and store it JSON format.
 * Calculate TF-IDF, RANK(weight) of the document.
 * Output the highest Ranked page based on the Word/Query Search.